Are you an older driver?

 - yourself: refresher training, experience, health and capabilities and even your mood

 - often have long records of safe driving

 - are the least likely to be involved in an accident (statistics for drivers aged over 55)

-- have greater chances of being seriously injured - those over 65 are frailer and more vulnerable
+- have greater chances of being seriously injured - those over 65 are potentially frailer and more vulnerable to physical injuries

-However, the roads are very different these days with more cars driving faster and more aggressively and new road layouts like multi-lane junctions that some drivers find confusing.
-Drivers have particular difficulty with junctions, merging traffic, right turns and busy roads.
+Current road conditions are more challenging, with more cars on the road driving faster and more aggressively.
+Over time, road layouts are updated, with (for instance) multi-lane junctions and filter lanes, and these may cause some drivers confusion.
+Some drivers may start to experience difficulty with navigating junctions, merging traffic, right turns and busy roads.